premedgenie/documents/Privacy_Policy_DailyBody.md

 # Contacting Us

 If you have questions regarding this privacy policy, you may email premedgenie@gmail.com .
-Please note that any personal changes should be done within the Daily Body app, not via email requests, for security reasons.
+Please note that any personal changes should be done within the Medical Daily app, not via email requests, for security reasons.

 # Changes to this policy